dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oracledatabase.md

-## Create Oracle Database and User Schema
+## Create an Oracle Database and User Schema

 {{< tabs "Self-Hosted" "Autonomous Database on OCI">}}